Easy Uncertainty Quantification (EasyUQ): Generating Predictive Distributions from Single-valued Model Output: Introduction

-As the EasyUQ approach requires training data, it addresses general ``weather-like'' tasks \cite[p.~441]{Berger2019}, which are characterized by frequent repetition of the task --- e.g., hourly, daily, monthly, at numerous spatial locations, or for a range of customers or patients --- and substantial lifetime of the model relative to the lead time of the forecast, thereby enabling the development of a sizeable archive of forecast--outcome pairs.
-EasyUQ makes the best possible use of single-valued model output in the sense of empirical score minimization on the training data, subject to the natural constraint of isotonicity: In the usual stochastic order \cite{Shaked2007}, the EasyUQ distributions respect the order structure of the model output.
-Specifically, subject to isotonicity the EasyUQ distributions are optimal with respect to a large class of loss functions that includes the popular continuous ranked probability score (CRPS, \cite{Matheson1976, Gneiting2007a}), all proper scoring rules for binary events, and all proper scoring rules for quantile forecasts, among others \cite[Thm.~2]{Henzi2021a}.
+As the EasyUQ approach requires training data, it addresses general ``weather-like'' tasks (\cite{Berger2019}, p.~441), which are characterized by frequent repetition of the task --- e.g., hourly, daily, monthly, at numerous spatial locations, or for a range of customers or patients --- in concert with short to moderate lead times of the forecasts, thus enabling the development of a sizeable archive of forecast--outcome pairs.
+EasyUQ makes the best possible use of single-valued model output in the sense of empirical score minimization on the training data, subject to the natural constraint of isotonicity.
+Specifically, the larger the model output, the larger the predictive distribution, in the technical sense of the familiar stochastic order \cite{Shaked2007}, i.e., the respective cumulative distribution functions (CDFs) do not intersect and their graphs move to the right as the model output increases.
+Subject to the isotonicity constraint, the EasyUQ distributions are optimal with respect to a large class of loss functions that includes the popular continuous ranked probability score (CRPS, \cite{Gneiting2007a, Matheson1976}), all proper scoring rules for binary events, and all proper scoring rules for quantile forecasts, among others (\cite{Henzi2021a}, Thm.~2).
 For prediction, the EasyUQ and Smooth EasyUQ distributions are interpolated to the value of the model output at hand, while respecting isotonicity.